 Other physical features include mottled skin, white sclera (the part of the eye surrounding the iris) and striped hooves.
-They can weigh up to 1250 lbs and usually measure around 14 to 16 hands.
-Several different breeds, including Spanish and Warmblood horses, were used to create this hybrid, so there are be many possible body types for this breed.
+They can weigh up to 1250 pounds and usually measure around 14 to 16 hands.
+Several different breeds, including Spanish and Warmblood horses, were used to create this hybrid, so there are many possible body types for this breed.

 I absolutely adore American Paint horses.
-They are well-known not only for their utterly gorgeous coats, but also for displaying the physical characteristics of a Western Stock horse.
+They are well-known not only for their utterly gorgeous coats but also for displaying the physical characteristics of a Western Stock horse.
 Although the breed is generally white and black or white and chestnut, there is a huge range of accepted colour varieties for this breed.

 They originated in America and are becoming increasingly popular as a breed, not only for their looks but also due to their intelligence and the fact that they seem to love being with people.
 Personally, I'm glad they are so popular—I don't think they have a bad bone in their bodies!